 When SRS is reconfigured without cell change during the measurement period, UE shall restart the UE Rx-Tx time difference measurement after the SRS reconfiguration on the target cell is complete.

-If UE uplink transmission timing changes due to the network-configured Timing Advance command during the UE Rx-Tx measurement period, then the UE Rx-Tx time difference measurement period is restarted after uplink transmission timing changes, and the UE Rx-Tx time difference measurement period requirements in this clause shall not apply.
+If UE uplink transmission timing changes due to the network-configured Timing Advance command during the UE Rx-Tx time difference measurement period, then the UE Rx-Tx time difference measurement period is restarted after uplink transmission timing changes, and the UE Rx-Tx time difference measurement period requirements in this clause shall not apply.

-If UE uplink transmission timing changes due to the change in the NTA_offset defined in Table 7.1C.2-2 during the UE Rx-Tx measurement period, then the UE Rx-Tx time difference measurement period is restarted after uplink transmission timing changes, and the UE Rx-Tx time difference measurement period requirements in this clause shall not apply.
+If UE uplink transmission timing changes due to the change in the NTA_offset defined in Table 7.1C.2-2 during the UE Rx-Tx time difference measurement period, then the UE Rx-Tx time difference measurement period is restarted after uplink transmission timing changes, and the UE Rx-Tx time difference measurement period requirements in this clause shall not apply.

-If UE uplink transmission timing changes due to the UE autonomous timing adjustment defined in clause 7.1C.2 during the UE Rx-Tx measurement period, then:
+If UE uplink transmission timing changes due to the UE autonomous timing adjustment defined in clause 7.1C.2 during the UE Rx-Tx time difference measurement period, then:

-- UE Rx-Tx measurement period requirements in this clause shall apply for a cell, which is also the downlink reference cell (defined in section 7.1C.1) for SRS transmission.
+- UE Rx-Tx time difference measurement period requirements in this clause shall apply for a cell, which is also the downlink reference cell (defined in section 7.1C.1) for SRS transmission.

 If any positioning frequency layer is in Case 2, the requirements in this clause apply provided that the PPWL corresponding to the positioning frequency layer is larger than (T2+X) ms.